 What is the proper technique for cutting a canopy?

 Before you begin trimming your canopy trim the protective film back away from the line.
 Tape the edges down with clear packing tape, also tape any seams of the protective film.
 This will prevent acrylic chips and dust from getting under the film.
-An abrasive wheel powered by a drill, Dremel tool, or a die grinder is recommended.
+An abrasive wheel powered by a drill, rotary tool, or a die grinder is recommended.
 Reciprocating saws like jigsaws or sabre saws are not recommended and will probably break your canopy.
 A tool that grinds the canopy is best.
 Mark your canopy with a grease pencil or a Sharpie.
 Allow the canopy to warm to room temperature.
 Don't allow the canopy to vibrate or chatter while cutting or it may chip or crack.
 Support your canopy so it will not twist or spread during trimming.
 Duct tape is handy to hold things in place.
 Cut slowly, do not push the cutter.
 Let the tool do the work.
 Use eye protection.
 Acrylic chips can be a problem in your eyes since they are clear and difficult to see.
 After the canopy is trimmed, use a hand-held belt sander (we prefer the 3"x18" 40-60 grit) to sand down to your line.
 De-burr the edge with a scraper or sandpaper before trial fitting to keep from breaking the canopy or cutting your fingers.

 What is the proper technique for drilling?